Time AuditOperator playbook

 The Procurement Time Audit: Where SMBs Actually Lose Their Hours

-SMB owner-operators tell us they spend "a few hours a week" on procurement.
-When we audit their actual workflow with a stopwatch, the number is always higher — usually 8 to 14 hours, sometimes 20.
+SMB owner-operators often tell us they spend "a few hours a week" on procurement.
+When we map the actual workflow with a stopwatch, the number is usually higher — often 8 to 14 hours, sometimes more.

 Most of that time isn't making buying decisions.
 It's data entry, email back-and-forth, spreadsheet maintenance, and reconciling whatever the supplier actually shipped against whatever the operator thought they ordered.
 None of it generates revenue.
 All of it is the kind of work a system should be doing.

-This article breaks down where the hours actually go, what each hour costs in real terms, and what changes when the workflow is closed-loop instead of artisanal.
+This article breaks down where the hours can go, what each hour costs in model terms, and what changes when the workflow is closed-loop instead of artisanal.

 The 60-minute baseline (per supplier, per cycle)

-For a typical SMB operator running a procurement cycle (one supplier, one weekly order), the artisanal workflow looks like this:
+For a representative SMB operator running a procurement cycle (one supplier, one weekly order), the artisanal workflow can look like this:

 Counting / checking on-hand12 minWalking the cooler, the back room, the stockroom; counting boxes